 - Buttermilk: If you drink half a cup of cold buttermilk, it may alleviate painful heartburn symptoms.
 The effects are quick and long-lasting.
 The buttermilk can prevent the lower esophageal sphincter from opening up and allowing stomach acid to rise.

 - Chamomile tea: It is not just relaxing but also may relieve an inflamed or irritated esophagus.
 It helps to settle the stomach and prevent acid from backing up and causing discomfort.

-- Apple Cider Vinegar: Just 2 tablespoon in half a cup of warm water will relieve heartburn by helping in the complete closure of the sphincter preventing reflux.
+- Apple Cider Vinegar: Just 2 tablespoons in half a cup of warm water will relieve heartburn by helping in the complete closure of the sphincter preventing reflux.
 It can calm the stomach, reduce esophageal inflammation, and promotes healthy digestion.
 Acidic food such as sauerkraut and pickles do the same.

-- Cumin seeds: these seeds can calm the irritated nerves of the stomach and promote the healing of the ulcers.
+- Cumin seeds: these seeds can calm the irritated nerves of the stomach and promote the healing of ulcers.
 The digestion gets a boost and eliminates gas.
 Put half a teaspoon of cumin seeds in half a glass of warm water after your meals and have it.
-You can also add half a teaspoon cumin seeds to 1 liter of water and simmer it for 10 minutes.
+You can also add half a teaspoon of cumin seeds to 1 liter of water and simmer it for 10 minutes.